Yes! PreCure 5: Pretty Cures

 A 15/16-year-old third-year student at L'École des Cinq Lumières who is Komachi's classmate and best friend.
 She comes from an affluent family and is a member of the student council at L'École des Cinq Lumières.
 Her parents are musicians and often go on tour, and despite missing them she hasn't asked them to come home out of fear of disturbing their work, so despite her wealth and popularity, she is often lonely.
 Most students look up to her and see her as cool and inspiring.
 In the beginning, she is reluctant to become a Cure.
-In episode 5, the blue butterfly appears before her, but she is unable to transform.
+In episode 5, the blue butterfly appears before her, but she cannot transform.
 In episode 6, as the girls are struggling, Karen stands up for her friends, vowing to protect them regardless of transformation.
-The blue butterfly reappears and successfully lands on her wrist, enabling her to transform into Cure Aqua.
+The blue butterfly reappears and successfully lands on her wrist, allowing her to transform into Cure Aqua.
 Like Nozomi and Komachi with Coco and Natts respectively, she has a special bond with Milk.
-She introduces herself as "The blue spring of intelligence, Cure Aqua! (知性の青い噴水,キュアアクア, Chisei no aoki izumi, Kyua Akua!)".
+She introduces herself as "The blue spring of intelligence, Cure Aqua!" (知性の青い噴水,キュアアクア, Chisei no aoki izumi, Kyua Akua!).
 As Cure Aqua, she is the Pretty Cure of Intelligence and has the power of water.
 Her theme color is blue.